MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-game-binding.md

 **What happens if I Unbind the secondary title?**
 <br />
-he previously configured XBL config will now be editable again from the secondary product.
+The previously configured XBL config will now be unhidden and editable again from the secondary product.
+In other words, this restores the secondary product to the unbound state.
 You can make changes independent of the primary title.
 You will need to also make changes to the secondary product’s package to see XBL features be accessible from the secondary product.
+The entire unbinding process has no effect on the primary product.

 ## Summary
 XBL Game Binding Allows publishers greater flexibility to differentiate products between genearations and keep their player communities intact.